 which innervates structures from the 6th pharyngeal arch

-and were left with the vagus nerve coming down into the thorax
+and we're left with the vagus nerve coming down into the thorax giving off other branches,

-but having it's recurrent branch loop back up to our larynx
+but having its recurrent branch looped back up to our larynx

-and have a very extended U, as it does so.
+and have a very extended U as it does so; but on the right,

 because on the left it winds up going around the arch of the aorta